Women in STEM Leadership Program

 Diverse voices and backgrounds strengthen scientific research and discovery.

-Despite recent progress to increase diversity and inclusion in STEM fields, women and other underrepresented groups still make up a fraction of the STEM workforce in the United States and represent an untapped talent pool.
+Women and other underrepresented groups make up a fraction of the STEM workforce in the United States, despite recent progress to increase diversity and inclusion in STEM fields.
+These groups represent an untapped talent pool.

-Through the Women in STEM Leadership Program, women and other underrepresented groups in STEM will receive the support they seek to excel in their careers, rise to influence and decision-making positions, and foster more diversity, equity and inclusion in their fields.
+This program offers a safe space for participants to construct or strengthen their leadership identities, and to join a community of professionals.
+Through the Women in STEM Leadership Program, women and other underrepresented groups in STEM will be empowered to excel in their careers, rise to influence and decision-making positions, and foster more diversity, equity and inclusion in their fields.

-When everyone has a seat at the table - or the bench - science and society benefit.
+When everyone has a seat at the table - or the bench - science and the world benefit.